 On September 11, 2024, the Company received a notification from the Nasdaq that the Company is not in compliance with the Nasdaq Listing Rule 5550(a)(2), as the minimum bid price of the Company's common shares has been below US \$1.00 per share for 31 consecutive business days.
-In accordance with the Nasdaq Listing Rule 5810(c)(3)(A), the Company has a period of 180 calendar days, or until March 10, 2025, in which to regain compliance with the minimum bid price requirement.
+In accordance with the Nasdaq Listing Rule 5810(c)(3)(A), the Company had a period of 180 calendar days, or until March 10, 2025, in which to regain compliance with the minimum bid price requirement.
 To regain compliance, the closing bid price of the Company's shares must meet or exceed US \$1.00 for at least ten consecutive business days during this 180-calendar day period.
-In the event the Company does not regain compliance by March 10, 2025, the Company may be eligible for an additional 180 calendar day grace period if it meets the continued listing requirement for market value of publicly held shares (US \$1 million) and all other initial listing standards for the Nasdaq, with the exception of the bid price, and provides written notice to the Nasdaq of its intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
+On December 9, 2024, the Company announced that it had received written confirmation from Nasdaq that the Company had regained compliance with the Nasdaq Listing rule 5550(a)(2).